ChiCubed/InformaticsNotes/chapter2.md

 ## Out of memory?
 Firstly, check that you actually shouldn't be out of memory.

-Also note that huge arrays in `main` or another function will probably crash your program, as they are being initialised on the *stack* (where currently running functions are stored in the memory.)
+Also note that huge arrays in `main` or another function will probably crash your program, as they are being initialised on the *stack* (where currently running functions are stored in the memory).

 ```cpp
 int main(int argc, char* argv[]) {